wp-plugins/custom-sections/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.4.7 (2015-9-17) =
+* Removed check that prevented to have a section in a section.
+Use at own risk, could cause infinite loading.

+= 0.4.6 (2015-8-17) =
+* Fixed: In preparation for supporting PHP7, WordPress 4.3 is deprecating the use of PHP 4 style class constructors.
+The proper method is to extend WP_Widget in your class and call parent::__construct().

 = 0.4.5 (2014-8-25) =
 * Added filter to remove html special chars from the section template filename.